 Tips for perfect one pan Tuscan chicken pasta bake:

 - I baked mine in this non-stick 9 x 9 inch baking dish, which is also perfect for freezing (don't freeze in glass as this may shatter when placed frozen in the oven)

 - To freeze, I covered and baked everything for 30 minutes, before stirring in the kale and cheese and allowing to cool.
 Cover tightly with foil and freeze for up to 2 months.
 To bake from frozen, place in a 350°F degree oven and bake for 30 minutes, add ½ cup of chicken stock, and bake for 15 more minutes.
 Uncover, give it a good stir, and bake for 5 more minutes.

 - Looking for more meal prep pasta recipes?
 Try this Sun Dried Tomato Chickpea Pasta, this Meal Prep Sesame Chicken Pasta Salad, or this Make Ahead One Pot Black Bean Fajita Pasta

-- 4 oz uncooked rotini or bowtie pasta (see ’note’ for cup measurements)
+- 4 oz uncooked rotini or bowtie pasta (not whole wheat; see ’note’ for cup measurements)

 - 2 tablespoons all purpose flour